GoogleCloudPlatform/cloud-hackathons/hacks/genAI-SRE/README.md

 Ok.
 You have started on Day 1 as the newly formed SRE team for the **Movie Advisory Company** whose first product is the **Movie Guru** app.

-Task 1 - Your first task is to get an idea of what the application looks like.
+Your first task is to get an idea of what the application looks like.

 - Navigate to "http://FrontEnd IP" to visit the app.
 - Login in using your name.
+The movie guru app hasn't implemented authentication yet.
 - Work with the app and get an understanding of it.
-- Make a list of atleast 3 **user journeys** you can identify with the app.
+- Make a list of atleast 3 **user journeys** you can identify with the **Movie Guru** app.

 ### What is a User Journey